 An Example of the Working Capital Calculation

-As revenue is a readily available figure, the calculation will be based on this, enabling a business to quickly estimate its working capital requirements.
-The working capital calculation for each component is explained separately, but at the end these are merged to allow a simple rapid calculation to take place.
+As revenue is a readily available figure it forms the basis of the calculations, enabling a business to quickly estimate its working capital requirements.
+The working capital calculation for each component is explained separately below.

 The working capital requirements of the business so far have both been cash outflows.
 Accounts payable represents credit supplied to the business by its suppliers, and as such helps to offset the cash outflow requirements.
 If the business takes credit from the suppliers then it does not have to pay them cash.